hpc/charliecloud/doc/ch-image.rst

 of some competing builders, which do require privileged supporting code or utilities.

-Without root emulation workarounds, this approach does confuse programs that expect to have real root privileges, most notably distribution package installers.
+Without root emulation, this approach does confuse programs that expect to have real root privileges, most notably distribution package installers.
 This subsection describes why that happens and what you can do about it.

 :code:`ch-image` executes all instructions as the normal user who invokes it.
 For :code:`RUN`, this is accomplished with :code:`ch-run` arguments including :code:`-w --uid=0 --gid=0`.
 That is, your host EUID and EGID are both mapped to zero inside the container, and only one UID (zero) and GID (zero) are available inside the container.
-Under this arrangement, processes running in the container for each :code:`RUN` *appear* to be running as root, but many privileged system calls will fail without the workarounds described below.
-**This affects any fully unprivileged container build, not just Charliecloud.**
+Under this arrangement, processes running in the container for each :code:`RUN` *appear* to be running as root, but many privileged system calls will fail without the root emulation methods described below. **This affects any fully unprivileged container build, not just Charliecloud.**

 The most common time to see this is installing packages.
 For example, here is RPM failing to :code:`chown(2)` a file, which makes the package update fail: